 In short: There's no standard for building C programs.
 It's a non-portable mess, and a time sink.
 Cross-compilation of OpenMP was the last straw.
 Rust/Cargo is much more dependable, and enables me to support more features on more platforms.

 I didn't plan to rewrite the library yet.
-The C codebase is stable and gets the job done.
+The C codebase was stable and got the job done.
 However, I've switched to an M1 Mac, and this made x86-64 a cross-compilation target for me.
 Building of redistributable executables with OpenMP was already an annoyance, but cross-compilation added a whole another level of brokenness to deal with.
 It felt silly to get a new fast CPU only to emulate an old one, or rely on someone else's CPU in the cloud instead.
 Over the holiday break I tested whether it would be easier to rewrite the library in Rust instead, and indeed it was.

 OpenMP was actually quite nice for basic